- IV LOUNGE

 How it’s done: Stool samples are required.
 The samples must be gathered on three separate days or preferably three consecutive days.
 The final sample must be collected by the seventh day after the first day of stool collection.

 What Does a Personalized Enhanced Fertility Protocol Program Look like?

 Fertility-enhancing treatment plans are based on the patient’s biology, wellness goal and lab test results.
 Below is a sample* of what a patient may be prescribed for improving fertility health:

 *This is a sample program only.
 Personalized medicine plans for fertility are based on individual needs and test results.
 The following program may not apply to every patient’s health status.
 Treatments and modalities may be combined with other forms of medicine, depending on the patient’s current health status.

 Sample Enhanced Fertility Protocol program

-- DHEA: DHEA is a hormone that the thyroid gland naturally produces.
-Our naturopathic doctor and nurse practitioner may recommend a DHEA supplement 6-8 weeks prior to an IVF cycle.
+DHEA: DHEA is a hormone that the thyroid gland naturally produces.
+A naturopathic doctor and nurse practitioner may recommend a DHEA supplement 6-8 weeks prior to an IVF cycle.
 Beneficial effects from DHEA may include improving both egg quality and quantity.

-- Endometrim (progesterone vaginal insert or oral progesterone): If you’ve been diagnosed with corpus luteum insufficiency, this medication may be considered.
+Endometrim (progesterone vaginal insert or oral progesterone): If you’ve been diagnosed with corpus luteum insufficiency, this medication may be considered.
 Taken as an oral medication or vaginal insert/suppository, it may assist with preventing preterm births.
 Take note: this medication is only available through a compounding pharmacy.
-Please contact us if you’re interested in this therapy.

 Contacting Us for Fertility Supplementation and Functional Medicine Support in Toronto